alexveden/c3tools/docs/c3fmt.md

 *>
 module foo;

-// Empty lines are preserve, but no more then 1 concequently
+// Empty lines are preserved, but no more than 1 consequently

 struct Foo
 {